 As a rule of thumb, certified funds in the form of a cashier’s check or money order is the preferred method of payment.
 In fact, the State of Georgia requires the attorney to take certified funds from you for any amount in excess of $5,000.00.
 We are able to accept a personal check of $500.00 or less.
 If you have to bring funds to close, bring in certified funds the amount given to you by your agent or broker.
 If you’re over, the attorney will refund you the difference.
 If you’re short, you will usually be able to write a personal check for the difference.

-In commercial real estate, it is essential that you have a great legal time working hard to ensure your transaction goes as smoothly as possible while protecting the client’s interests.
+In commercial real estate, you need an experienced attorney working with you to solve the complex legal issues that exist in most commercial real estate transactions. .
 Our firm offers representation for lenders, buyers and sellers across a range of commercial real estate related transactions.
 We have handled transactions ranging from small office condominiums to multi-million dollar office buildings and retail shopping centers.
 We invite you to speak with our attorneys regarding representation for the following:

-Whether you are starting your first business or selling your last, the Law Offices of William A Heath, Jr, PC is here to assist in meeting your goals.
+Whether you are starting your first business or selling your last, the Heath Law, PC is here to assist in meeting your goals.
 Your job is to make your business great.
 Our job is to give you the legal tools to do so.